 We love this medium length hairstyle for its soft face-framing layers, flipped out styling and a side parting lending a volumizing swoop to the front.

 10 Best Haircuts for Fine Hair to Try Right Now

+Looking for haircuts for thin hair to turn heads?
+Here’s an idea!
 This awesome pixie features both a bold fade and spiky pieces, creating a sharp contrast, while hiding the hair scarcity safely.